TACC/TeachingWithTACC/index.md

 who are using (or would like to use) TACC resources in teaching a course.
 Some benefits of using TACC resources for teaching include:

-**Scale Up:** Students can access dedicated nodes simultaneously without interfering with each other or locking up local resources.
+**Scale Up:** Students can access their own dedicated nodes without interfering with each other or locking up local resources.

 **Access Hardware:** TACC offers access to the latest CPUs, GPUs, FPGAs, cloud systems, visualization technologies, networks, storage systems, and other valuable resources.